w3f/polkadot-wiki/docs/general/ledger.md

 > NOTE: These instructions are for development installation only.
 It is recommended to install the
 > application from Ledger Live unless you _know exactly what you're doing_.

-Instructions for downloading the prerelease binary from the GitHub releases are written [in the README][prerelease instructions] for the Polkadot Ledger application GitHub repository.
+Instructions for downloading the pre-release binary from the GitHub releases are written [in the README][prerelease instructions] for the Polkadot Ledger application GitHub repository.

 On the [releases page][] you can download the shell script `install_app.sh` and then make it